US immigration 1800s Era, was the decade of a prime influx of people from Europe.

 Commercial interests sought Chinese labor to work the mines and railroads.
 Many Asians also farmed and sold vegetables to area markets.
 Some worked as cooks and household domestics.
 They opened laundries.

 Local residents were suspicious of this unique group, with customs that seemed odd.
-Some local Tombstone residents even formed an "Anti-Chinese League" - which put pressure on businesses to rid Tombstone of the "yellow peril."
-To boycott using Chinese business.
+Some local Tombstone residents even formed an “Anti-Chinese League” – which put pressure on businesses to rid Tombstone of the “yellow peril.”
+Boycotting those using Chinese.
 It also instigated some violent incidents.

 The contractor building the Courthouse in Tombstone began using four Chinese brick-makers.
 The League was outraged, demanding explanation.
 The contractor did: we "could not get white labor to do the same kind of work.
 The white men habitually worked a day or two and quit."6,13

-But the anti-Chinese sentiment got support with the government's Chinese immigration act: the Chinese Exclusion Act of 1882.
+But the anti-Chinese sentiment got support with the government’s Chinese immigration act: the Chinese Exclusion Act of 1882.
 Naturalization of Chinese already in the U.S. became illegal.
-Plus long-range effect was a cut-off of further Chinese immigrants to America for the next 61 years!11
+An effect was a cut-off of further Chinese immigrants to America for the next 61 years!11

-Even so, some Chinese citizens in town succeeded, and became respected citizens.
-Well known was China Mary - Mary Sing.
+Even so, some Tombstone Chinese in town succeeded, and became respected.
+Well known was China Mary – Mary Sing.
 Also Can Can restaurant manager, Quong Gu Kee.
 Both are buried at Boothill.

 Other European Immigrants made their way to the Wild West, and to Tombstone Arizona.
-Most of those were from Germany, Scandinavia, and Great Britain.6
+Most were from Germany, Scandinavia, and Great Britain.6

 Jews also immigrated, to escape religious persecution in Eastern Europe.
-After arriving in the U.S., some made their way West.
+After arriving in the U.S., some came West.

-Fred Harvey was ahead of his times in hiring practices when beginning his hotel/restaurant chain that followed stops on the Santa Fe railroad in the 1800s.
+Fred Harvey was ahead of his time in hiring practices when beginning his hotel/restaurant chain that followed stops on the Santa Fe railroad in the 1800s.
 Two of his prized employees were Jewish.12

-A small Jewish population came to the Old West, to settle and live in Tombstone Arizona.6
+A small Jewish population came to the Old West, settling in Tombstone Arizona.6

 1 Library of Congress (n.d.)
 Immigration to the United States, 1851 - 1900.
 Timeline Retrieved from loc.gov/teachers/classroommaterials/ presentationsandactivities/presentations/timeline/riseind/immgnts/